haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 1. Save the downloaded GIS data in an empty folder for this exercise.
 2. Open QGIS and load the tampere_buildings.shp, tampere_roads.shp, and tampere_railway.shp into QGIS (See Crash Course exercise 2.1), the project CRS will change to the CRS of these layers (ETS89/TM35FIN).
 3. Add Google Satellite imagery: Navigate to your browser panel > expand XYZ Tiles > drag "Google Satellite" to you the layers panel (See Crash Course exercise 1.2).
-4. ake a moment to examine the data, what is it about?
+4. Take a moment to examine the data you added now, what is it about?
 What kind of attributes does the data have?
+	- Can you find the location of where the Nokia Arena is constructed? (hint: the coordinates are 328300 east, 6822050 north in the ETS89 / TM35FIN(E,N) coordinate system.
+Does the arena and new development exist in the tampere_buildings layer?
+What about in the Google satellite imagery?

 	We have a vector layer with the buildings in central Tampere, and a vector layer showing the roads – both of which originally came from OpenStreetMap.
 This data is old – it shows the area before the development of the arena.
 In addition, we have a raster image file that shows the designs for the Arena, taken from a planning document.
 Unfortunately, this raster is not spatially referenced – there is no spatial information associated with each raster cell.